 Action —> Inspiration —> Motivation

 All it ever takes to stop procrastinating is to “do something”, anything.
 If you are working on a report or presentation, the simple act of creating that first imperfect slide and initiating the process is enough to make you want to do more.

 What do I hope to use this website for?

 I try to express most of my thoughts on Twitter, but for those that are not 280 characters or less I will try and publish here,

-Whether it is Digital Marketing related or not, I plan to be an open book and break free from the secrecy that shrouds the Digital Marketing community.
+Whether it is digital marketing related or not, I plan to be an open book and break free from the secrecy that shrouds the marketing community.